Marine Weather and Tide Forecast for Kiawah Island, SC

 unless otherwise noted, waves 1 foot or less.

-Synopsis for the coastal waters of south coastal south carolina and north coastal georgia - High pressure will prevail through the middle of the week.
-A storm system will approach our region by the end of the week.
+Synopsis for the coastal waters of south coastal south carolina and north coastal georgia - A weak cold front will approach the area Tuesday followed by the return of high pressure through the remainder of the week.

 7 Day Forecast for Marine Location Near Kiawah Island, SC